mrblog/KiraDB/README.md

 KiraDB can operate in multiple modes:

-1. Indexing (supporting searching and sorting operations) only (no storage of the full object)
+1. `STORE_MODE_NONE` Indexing (supporting searching and sorting operations) only (no storage of the full object)
-2. Storing Objects in the KiraDB index
+2. `STORE_MODE_INDEX ` Storing Objects in the KiraDB index
-3. Storing Objects in a separate Backing Store (`BackingStore`)
+3. `STORE_MODE_BACKING ` Storing Objects in a separate Backing Store (`BackingStore`)

+More details on these modes is provided in the sections that follow.

+#### `STORE_MODE_NONE` Indexing only

+In this mode, KiraDB is only performing indexing (searching and sorting) for the user.
+Object storage and retrieval is entirely the responsibility of the user.
+Record objects returned by KiraDB contain only the primary key and the fields associated with the Record class.

+#### `STORE_MODE_INDEX` Objects stored in the KiraDB index

+In this mode, KiraDB will store user objects with the index.
+KiraDB will return the full object class implementing the `Record` interface as shown in the examples above for the GameScore object class.
+However, in this mode, there is no authoritative data store other than the index, which reduces redundancy.
+If the index should become corrupt, user data could be lost.

+#### `STORE_MODE_BACKING` Using a Backing Store

+In this mode, KiraDB works with a connected `BackingStore` fas the authoritative  object repository.
+If the index should become corrupt, it could be rebuilt from the backing store.

-KiraDB includes two included backing store implementations, a simple File-based object store (`FileBackingStore`) and a Amazon S3 based backing store (`S3BackingStore`)
+KiraDB includes two included backing store implementations, a simple File-based object store (`FileBackingStore`) and an Amazon S3 based backing store (`S3BackingStore`)

 Users can provide their own custom backing store by implementing their own `BackingStore` class.

+Convenience classes `S3KiraDB` and `FileSystemKiraDb` are provided for constructing a Core KiraDB instance configured with the corresponding backing store.
+Refer to their Javadocs for information on their use.

 ### Record, Key, and Field Names